antokne/AGCore/README.md

 # AGCore

-A Collection of useful things that have not yet made it into their on package yet.
+A Collection of useful things that have not made it into their on package yet.